veronicamarenco/VeraAnalytica/README.md

 # Supply Chain Data Science Portfolio
 ## Honest Insights for Supply Chain Leaders

-Welcome.
-I build tools that solve real supply chain problems—the ones that keep planners up at night, make analysts spend weekends explaining variances, and leave CFOs skeptical of ROI claims.
+Welcome(:

-I've lived these problems.
-I've sent emails to 50 suppliers organizing forecasts in folders.
-I've spent 10 hours building a variance analysis only to have someone ask, "Is this price or volume?"
-I've watched CFOs dismiss supply chain improvements because the ROI was invisible.
+I build tools that solve supply chain problems.
+The kind that keep planners up at night, make analysts spend weekends explaining variances, and leave CFOs skeptical of ROI claims.

-This portfolio is four tools that transform those headaches into clarity.
+This portfolio includes four tools that transform those headaches into clarity.

-## The Four Projects
+## The Four Projects (in progress)

 ### 1. [From Gut Feel to Forecast Confidence](https://github.com/[yourname]/forecast-confidence)
 **The demand planner's credibility problem**